studiofuga/mSqliteCpp/Readme.md

 - When running queries (insert, select), because there should be a strict relation between the fields selected and the type returned by the query / passed to the insert

+## PLEASE NOTE ##

+At the time of writing, due to a probable bug in the compiler, it is NOT possible to compile the library under Microsoft Visual Studio with versions 15.8 or later.

+We're waiting for a fix from Microsoft.
+For the moment, use any previous version of the compiler, for example, it is known that 15.6 and 15.5 work fine.

 ## Usage
 Examples can be found in the `tests` directory.
 Below are a few examples: